morrownr/USB-WiFi/README.md

 close to 800 mA when pushed hard which is about twice the amount of current used by the Alfa AWUS036ACM (mt7612u chipset).
-This low current usage by the Alfa AWUS036ACM is very good for use with Raspberry Pi hardward.
+This low current usage by the Alfa AWUS036ACM is very good for use with Raspberry Pi hardward or any other use where low power useage and cool operating temps are needed.
 The Alfa AWUS036ACM can be plugged directly into a RasPi 4b USB 3 port and there is plenty capacity left over for other things.
 I have a USB 3 SSD and a Alfa AWUS036ACM plugged into my RasPi 4b and it is very stable.
-I couldn't do this with many other adapters as they pull to much current.
+I couldn't do this with most other AC1200 class adapters as they pull too much current.
 The RasPi 4b USB subsystem is limited to 1200 mA.

 Here are the categories.